mr-doc/mr-doc-theme-default/README.md

-# doxx-theme-default
+# Mr. Doc's Default Theme
-The default theme for Doxx.
+The default theme for Mr. Doc.